Adding Video to Websites (embed.html)

 off.
 Useful for saving traffic.

-realtime — enables broadcasts via low latency protocols.
+- realtime (realtime=true) — enables broadcasts via low latency protocols.
 Automatically selects from MSE-LD, RTMP or WebRTC.
-Is disabled by default, set the
+Is 'false' by default, set the

 truevalue to enable video playback with low latency.

-Attention!
-Low-latency broadcasting consumes more CPU and network resources, do not use it without a real need.
+Low-latency broadcasting consumes more CPU and network resources, so do not use it without a real need.

-ago — allows users to rewind back.
+- ago — allows users to rewind back.
 The value is specified in seconds.
 The default is off.
 It's more convenient than DVR player for viewing video in the last few minutes or hours.
 Ideal for pausing and rewinding live video on the site.
-For example, the rewind hour is given by: embed.html?ago=3600.
+For example, to set the possibility to rewind for an hour: embed.html?ago=3600.

-from — Unix timestamp from where to start playing.
+- from — the Unix timestamp from where to start playing.
 If this option is specified, the player will play the timeshift-abs playlist starting from the specified time.

-to — Unix timestamp where to end playing.
+- to — the Unix timestamp where to end playing.
 Used only together with from.
 The player will open HLS VOD, and rewinding will be available within the specified time interval.

 Example of accessing the archive to view recorded video